-Richard is a Chartered Accountant (CA) who combines strong financial, economic and statistical expertise with proven project management capability.
-He’s worked across most aspects of healthcare in Australia, with particular focus on system reform, redesign and improvement.
+As a Chartered Accountant (CA), he combines strong financial, economic and statistical expertise with outstanding project management and communication skills.
+He has extensive experience across most aspects of healthcare in Australia, with particular focus on system reform, redesign and improvement.

 Richard qualified as a CA in Scotland in 1980 and was an auditor with PricewaterhouseCoopers (PwC) for several years; before moving to the commercial sector as finance manager, then finance director.